 Since starting our firm in 1996, we've witnessed firsthand a great sea change in the design industry.
 Residential and commercial clients have gained greater access to quality resources.
 They often don't need a design professional to gain entry to once-only trade showrooms.
 They're also regularly bombarded by possibilities from top furnishings stores, architectural and design magazine pages and Internet sites.

-backyard or around the globe.
-We know how to wade through the increasing number of furnishings and accessory selections and make critical decisions.
-We decide, for instance, when a custom-made sofa, intricately crafted cabinet, or hand-scraped wood floor makes sense versus something more readily available, based on each client's unique design parameters and budget.
-We understand the very different needs of a residential client and a commercial setting, and tailor all design and material selections to reflect the purpose and use for each space and function.
+To meet these demands, we've developed solutions that we believe set us apart among our peers and help clients in our native Chicago backyard or around the globe.
+We know how to help our client wade through the increasing number of furnishings and accessory selections to make critical decisions.
+We help you to decide, for instance, when a custom-made sofa, intricately crafted cabinet, or hand-scraped wood floor makes sense versus something more readily available, based on your unique design parameters and budget.
+We understand the very different needs of a residential client and a commercial setting, and can help guide you to tailor all design and material selections to reflect the purpose and use for each space and function.

 Rooms aren't merely pleasant vignettes to look at and oooh and aaah over, however.
-We're as keenly interested in selecting pieces for comfort and function.
+We're as keenly interested in assisting you to select pieces for comfort and function.
 A sofa isn't just about its period look and fabric—the outer stuff.
 Its length, height, number of cushions, springs and filling all matter greatly.
-Key questions we always ask are: How good will a client feel sitting in it?
+Key questions we always ask are: How good will you feel sitting in it?
 Is it too shallow in depth or not high enough in its back?
 Do its cushions offer comfort and spring back?
 Are its arms inviting as a resting spot for long, lingering visits or a cozy read or for sitting and discussing serious business matters?
 "Each room and its pieces should be beautiful but if it doesn't work for how those live, entertain or work there, none of the choices are right," says Tom.

 And when everything's selected, we carefully arrange pieces in rooms that are designed to function well on their own, but also flow seamlessly into adjoining spaces, whether another living space or office or hallway.
 David says, "Working with a design professional can become more liberating, stylish and cost effective than going at this endeavor alone."